ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ### Using customized categories or types
-Additional to colors, you can also use your own categories or types.
-Let's consider the following features, coming from an customized data source.
+In addition to colors, you can also use your own categories or types.
+Let's consider the following features, coming from a customized data source.

 ```
 //Predefined category, new type.
 Type label will be rendered as "Catalytic